 It's pathetic.

-All the statistics I give out every day On the economy.
+All the statistics I give out every day on the economy.

 This is a choice election.

-If anybody had a reason to be pissed off at Donald Trump, it's Ted Cruz.
+I understand stylistically, if anybody had a reason to be pissed off at Donald Trump, it's Ted Cruz.

-Bush, seriously, that's that's not reason enough to break your pledge.
+Seriously, that's not reason enough to break your pledge.

 Little Marco, not reason enough.